 “Glinda told us an arrangement should be airy enough for a butterfly to fly through, that a good blue can fix anything and to pay attention to how your eye travels.”

 In my time in the club, about twelve of us regularly exhibited.
-On the morning of a competition, we pitched in to unload each other’s double-parked cars of the fragile designs plus buckets of backup plant materials, toolboxes, backdrops and underlay.
+On the morning of a competition, we pitched in to unload each other’s double-parked cars of the fragile designs, plus buckets of backup plant materials, toolboxes, backdrops, and underlay.
 As the minutes wound down before judging began, we helped each other spell plant names for our exhibit cards.
-I would characterize myself as the feral one among us, keeping the club at arm’s length, and showing up only for the flower design business.
-And, as in every group, we had the difficult one.
+I would characterize myself as the feral one among us, keeping the club at arm’s length and showing up only for the flower design business.
+And, as in every group, we had a difficult one.